nin9s/rekcod/README.md

 | `Config.Entrypoint`          | `--entrypoint`   |
 | `Config.Image || Image`      | image name or id |
 | `Config.Cmd`                 | command and args |

+Prior to version 0.2.0, `rekcod` always assumed `-d` for detached mode, but it now uses that only when all stdio options are not attached.
+I believe this is the correct behavior, but let me know if it causes you problems.
+A side effect of this is that the `-d` shows up much later in the `docker run` command than it used to, but it will still be there. ❤

 ## License